sepiatone/nlp-question_answering/README.md

 #### Overview

-An automated system to respond to a question based on its similarity to one (with an associated answer) in the corpus.
+Question Answering is a subfield in Natural Language Processing dealing with automated systems to respond to a question from the user.

 A project for MIT 6.864 - Advanced Natural Language Processing, Fall 2017 done in collaboration with [Raoul Khouri](https://github.com/Keyrat06)